-Your job description never said anything about the health risks associated with asbestos nor "require" you to inhale those small deadly fibers into your lungs — you did just the same and are now suffering from mesothelioma or another type of asbestos-related disease because of it.
+Your job description never said anything about the health risks associated with asbestos, nor did it require you to inhale those small deadly fibers into your lungs.
+You did your job, but now you are suffering from mesothelioma or another type of asbestos-related disease because of it.

 The source?
 It could have been the drywall you used to install.
 It could have been the boiler insulation you worked with in the shipyards.
 It could have come from working near people who were cutting and grinding pipe gaskets.